LearnLib/alex/documentation/src/main/docs/contents/user-manual/project-management/README.md

 ## Collaboration with other users

-As of ALEX 1.8, users can add other users to their projects for working collaboratively with them.
+Users can add other users to their projects for working collaboratively with them.
 We differentiate between a project **owner** and a project **member**.

 A project **owner** is the user who created a project or has been made a project owner by another owner.